saraicarus/genomeup_doc/source/getting_started.rst

 The *Your Analyses* page shows the collection of the uploaded files.
 The status column report the elaboration phase of the single analysis: analysing, analysed or error.
 When the status correspont to *analysed*, the list of the annotated variants is available.
-With the folder icon .. image :: /_static/folder.png , the user can to access to the *Variants analysis* page.
+With the folder icon, the user can to access to the *Variants analysis* page.
 If the user wants to delete his analysis can use the trash icon.